-Key Stage 1
+Pupils in Key Stage 1 learn...

-- To recognise, name and describe feelings including good and not so good feelings - Simple strategies for managing feelings - How their behaviour affects other people - About empathy and understanding other people's feelings - To cooperate and problem solve - To motivate themselves and persevere - How to calm down - About change and loss and the associated feelings (including moving home, losing toys, pets or friends) - The importance of talking about feelings and who to go to if they are worried - About different types of teasing and bullying, that these are wrong and unacceptable - How to resist teasing or bullying, if they experience or witness it, whom to go to and how to get help
+- To recognise, name and describe feelings including good and not so good feelings

+- Simple strategies for managing feelings

+- How their behaviour affects other people

+- About empathy and understanding other people's feelings

+- To cooperate and problem solve

+- To motivate themselves and persevere

+- How to calm down and self-regulate

+- About change and loss and the associated feelings (including moving home, losing toys, pets or friends) - The importance of talking about feelings and who to go to if they are worried - About different types of teasing and bullying, that these are wrong and unacceptable - How to resist teasing or bullying, if they experience or witness it, whom to go to and how to get help

-Key Stage 2
+Pupils in Key Stage 2 learn...

-- That mental health/wellbeing is a normal part of life, just like physical health - That mental ill health/mental health problems are common and with support can help resolve problems - What positively and negatively affects their mental and emotional health (including the impact of the media, isolation and loneliness) - The benefits to mental health of physical activity, time outdoors, community participation - The importance of sufficient good quality sleep for good health and that a lack of sleep can affect mood and ability to learn - That humans experience a range of emotions in relation to different experiences and situation - Positive and healthy coping strategies and self-care techniques, including rest, sleep time with friends and family, hobbies and interests - About good and not so good feelings and how to recognise and talk about their emotions - To be able to talk about the range and intensity of their feelings to others and judge whether what they are feeling is appropriate and proportionate - To recognise and respond appropriately to a wide range of feelings in others - To recognise that they may experience conflicting emotions and when they might need to listen to their emotions or overcome them - About resilience - How to motivate themselves and bounce back if they fail at something - How to empathise and be supportive of others

-- About change, including transitions (between Key Stages and schools), loss, separation, divorce and bereavement and the impact they have - About the consequences of discrimination, teasing, bullying and aggressive behaviours (including online bullying, prejudice-based language) and the negative impact on mental wellbeing - About the importance of talking to someone if they are worried, recognising when they might need help and how to get help
+- That mental health/wellbeing is a normal part of life, just like physical health - That mental health difficulties are common and with support, especially if sought early, can help resolve them - What positively and negatively affects their mental and emotional health (including the impact of the media, isolation and loneliness) - The benefits to mental health of physical activity, time outdoors, community participation - The importance of sufficient good quality sleep for good health and that a lack of sleep can affect mood and ability to learn - That humans experience a range of emotions in relation to different experiences and situation - Positive and healthy coping strategies and self-care techniques, including rest, sleep time with friends and family, hobbies and interests - About good and not so good feelings and how to recognise and talk about their emotions - To be able to talk about the range and intensity of their feelings to others and judge whether what they are feeling is appropriate and proportionate - To recognise and respond appropriately to a wide range of feelings in others - To recognise that they may experience conflicting emotions and when they might need to listen to their emotions or overcome them - About resilience - How to motivate themselves and bounce back if they fail at something - How to empathise and be supportive of others - About change, including transitions (between Key Stages and schools), loss, separation, divorce and bereavement and the impact they have - About the consequences of discrimination, teasing, bullying and aggressive behaviours (including online bullying, prejudice-based language) and the negative impact on mental wellbeing, - About the importance of talking to someone if they are worried, recognising when they might need help and how to get help - About how to manage friendship problems positively